GoogleCloudPlatform/community/tutorials/pubsub-quickstart.md

     pull --auto-ack --limit=2 my-sub
 ```

-You likely saw the two messages that you have just published.
+This should return the two messages that you have just published.
 The messages have
 the data, `hello` and `goodbye`, as well as `MESSAGE_ID`.
 The `MESSAGE_ID` is a
-unique id of the message that the server assigned.
+unique ID of the message that the server assigned.

 Note: Cloud Pub/Sub doesn't guarantee the order of the messages.
 It is also
-possible that you saw only one message.
-In that case, try running the same
+possible that only one message was returned; in that case, run the same
-command several times until you see the other message.
+command again until you see the other message.

-### Acknowledge and acknowledgement deadline
+### Acknowledging messages

-After you pull a message and correctly process it, you must notify Cloud Pub/Sub
+After you pull a message and process it, you must notify Cloud Pub/Sub
 that you successfully received the message.
 This action is called
-**acknowledge**.
+**acknowledgement**.

-You may have noticed the `--auto-ack` flag passed along with the `pull` command.
+The `--auto-ack` flag passed with the `pull` command automatically acknowledges
-The `--auto-ack` flag automatically pulls the message and acknowledges it.
+a message when it is pulled.

 ## Manual acknowledgement